Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Cottage Cheese

 Cottage cheese is another great source of protein and calcium.
 It’s also very creamy, which can help to make kibble easier to chew.
-Just be sure to get low-fat cottage cheese to keep your dog’s calorie intake in check.
+Get low-fat cottage cheese to keep your dog’s calorie intake in check.

 6. Mashed Potatoes